degreepath/auditor/tests/snapshots/2015-16/major/mathematics.md

 - “Sequence”
 - “Level III”

-- and take enough courses at St. Olaf College at least six from among courses matched by the “Basics”, “Transitions”, “Perspectives”, “Interdisciplinary”, “Sequence”, and “Level III” requirements
+- and have at least six courses at St. Olaf College in the set of courses matched by the “Basics”, “Transitions”, “Perspectives”, “Interdisciplinary”, “Sequence”, and “Level III” requirements

 ## Basics
 For this requirement, you must do all of the following: